-At Baxter IP we have a number of strategies to help you to commercialise your IP via licensing – and we work closely with clients to formulate their optimum negotiation position and therefore maximize the commercial value of their IP.
+At Baxter IP, we have a number of strategies to help you to commercialise your IP via licensing – and we work closely with clients to formulate their optimum negotiation position and therefore maximise the commercial value of their IP.

 I’ve spent a large part of my career involved in international licensing of technology.

-This has proved to me the benefit of, initially at least, leaving the lawyers out of the licensing negotiations and trying to hone-down a simple term sheet with the other party, summarizing the major terms of the licence agreement….
-And only when the term sheet is finally iterated sufficiently to be agreed by both parties do we recommend that the expert IP lawyers are called in…… and set the task to draft a comprehensive licence agreement based on the principle points of agreement spelled out in term sheet.
+This has proved to me the benefit of, initially at least, leaving the lawyers out of the licensing negotiations and trying to hone-down a simple term sheet with the other party, summarising the major terms of the licence agreement.
+And only when the term sheet is finally iterated sufficiently to be agreed by both parties do we recommend that the expert IP lawyers are called in… and set the task to draft a comprehensive licence agreement based on the principle points of agreement spelled out in term sheet.

 When you formulate a licensing strategy, it is best to think of the structure of the basic rights being granted by the licensor to the licensee as a matrix of parameters.

 These should include:

 - Firstly, whether the licence granted will be exclusive, sole or non-exclusive.
 The important question here is whether there will need to be other licensees now, or in the future?
 A sole licence is generally accepted to be an exclusive licence, except that the licensor also retains commercial rights to exploit the technology in its own right.

 - Secondly, will the right being granted be for manufacturing, usage or sales, or a combination of these three.
 How will the licensee be limited in how it makes use of the IP?
 Remember that in the broadest sense, the monopoly provided by a patent is the right to manufacture, use and sell.